drussellmrichie/uconn_jterm_python_workshops/python-intro/04_lists-and-iteration.md

 ## Intro to lists

 **Lists** are yet another extremely useful tool in Python.
 You might know them in other languages as *vectors* or *arrays*.
 They are pretty self-explanatory, simply an ordered sequence of objects enclosed in square brackets (`[]`).
 The "objects" here can be just about anything: strings, numerics, other lists, variables pointing to objects...I actually don't know of any type that could *not* be in a list.

-Of note is the fact that lists **do not** have to be comprised of all one type (in other languages, you have to limit it to one type).
+Of note is the fact that lists **do not** have to be comprised of all one type (in some other languages, you have to limit it to one type, meaning that a list containing integers could not contain a string).
 This makes lists seriously versatile.

-Let's start with a list called `pets` that we will use in later steps:
+Let's start by defining a list called `pets` that we will use in later steps:

 ```python
 pets = ["dogs", "cats", "guinea pigs"]